topleft/boomer-api/BLOG.md

 - **Parameters** - variables to use within the template
 - **Outputs** - variables that can be accessed from other templates

 The **Resources** object is where most of the magic happens when writing CF templates.
 There are a [couple hundred resource types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) and each one has a different set of keys and values to specify how it will be configured.
+This tutorial will utilize 5 _Resource Types_:

+1. `AWS::IAM::Role`
+1. `AWS::Lambda::Function`
+1. `AWS::ApiGateway::RestApi`
+1. `AWS::ApiGateway::Method`
+1. `AWS::ApiGateway::Deployment`

 #### Intrinsic Functions

 There are many [functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) that can be used inside of CF templates to help with attribute access, concatenation, substitution, variable reference.
 These help greatly to make templates more reusable and maintainable.
+The function syntax itself can look a bit cryptic, but upon a second look, it can be seen that they are generally performing very simple tasks.

 #### AWS CLI Setup

+This tutorial utilizes the AWS CLI for 100% of the interaction with AWS.
+Feel free to use the UI, but be sure to set up the CLI locally as well.

 >Do you have the AWS CLI installed ... not sure?
 Run:
 >
 >```sh